 Camden Federation of Private Tenants (CFPT) was set up in 1980 as a mutual support group to help tenants (renters) organise and campaign for their rights.
-Since this time it has worked towards providing a voice for all private tenants in Camden.
+Since this time it has provided a voice for all private tenants in Camden.

-Over the years as other funded tenants organisations have disappeared, CFPT and Brent Private Tenants Rights Group (now called Advice4Renters), have become more important representing private tenants on a regional and national level as well.
-To do this more effectively, we set up Renters’ Rights London (RRL) project in 2014 and continue to run it.
+Over the years as the other funded tenants organisations disappeared, CFPT and Brent Private Tenants Rights Group (now called Advice4Renters) became more important representing private tenants on a regional and national level as well.
+To do the regional work more effectively, we set up Renters’ Rights London (RRL) project in 2014 and continue to run it.

 After many years of campaigning, CFPT was instrumental alongside the Campaign for Fairer Fair Rents and others in the implementation of the Maximum Fair Rent Order 1999 (or Rent Cap as it is more popularly known) which offered some protection for Regulated (or Rent Control) tenants against rampant rent rises based on ever-increasing market rents.

 However, the successive Housing Acts of 1988 and 1995 eroded private tenants’ rights, and saw the introduction of Assured Shorthold tenancies as the new default tenancy.
 The vast majority of tenants now have these short-term (offered for 6 or 12 months on average) tenancies – that provide even less protection from the worst agents and landlords, declining standards and spiralling rents.

 In 2001, the private rented sector represented 23.5% of Camden’s households.
-The 2011 Census shows that figure had risen to 32.3% – and it will only get bigger in the coming years, as the private rented sector is the only area of housing that is currently growing.
+The 2011 Census shows that figure had risen to 32.3% – and it’s only got bigger in the following years, as the private rented sector is the only area of housing that is currently growing.

-Increasing numbers of young people, families and vulnerable low income households are now moving into the sector – which means that Camden Federation of Private Tenants has to also grow and evolve as an organisation if we wish to continue claiming to be the “voice of private tenants in Camden”.
+Increasing numbers of young people, families and vulnerable low income households are now moving into the sector – which means that we have had to also grow and evolve as an organisation, if we wish to continue claiming to be the “voice of private tenants in Camden”.